-Look toward the past for your future heirloom.
+Look to the past for your future diamond.

-Don’t just scan your Pinterest feed for photos of rings.
-Instead, plan a few shopping excursions and try on as many as you can—whether or not they are vintage—and begin narrowing in on what you prefer.
-What shape flatters you?
-Do your fingers look their best in a skinny or wide band?
+Don't just scan your Pinterest feed for photos of rings.
+Instead, plan a few shopping excursions and try on as many as you can—whether or not they are vintage—and begin to understand what look you prefer.
+What shape flatters your finger?
+Do you like the look of a skinny or wide band?
 What stone size works?
-“You would be surprised what looks good on your finger because everyone’s hands are different and everyone’s style is different,” Doyle explains.
-“Sometimes we have a ring in the case and it’s an amazing ring and people try it on and it’s not right.
-But it can truly come to life on the right person.”
+"You would be surprised what looks good on your finger because everyone's hands are different and everyone's style is different," Doyle explains.
+"Sometimes we have a ring in the case and it's an amazing ring and people try it on and it's not right.
+But it can truly come to life on the right person."

 If you do have a type of ring in mind, the more modern it is, the more likely you are to come across it.
 But Doyle reminds vintage shoppers that antique rings are unique finds.
 "There are a lot of factors involved in what's available at any time," she says.
 "We can get just as many Deco rings as rings from the '40s and '50s."